By Lindsey Lusher Shute and Eric Hansen on behalf of the National Young Farmers Coalition

 Farm to school programs have shown their value, and supporting small farmers who are ready to scale up or diversify their market channels is a win for all.
 Targeted investment in cost-share and small grant programs would reduce the cost of entry into farm to school markets for some farmers.
 And by helping these farmers access institutional markets like schools, we can set them up for long-term success while supporting the growth of the local food movement and reaping educational and health benefits for children.

-16 for 2016: 16 Education Policy Ideas for the Next President, a report authored by Bellwether Education Partners with input from the National Young Farmers Coalition and others.
+This blog post is excerpted from 16 for 2016: 16 Education Policy Ideas for the Next President, a report authored by Bellwether Education Partners with input from the National Young Farmers Coalition and others.
 The National Young Farmers Coalition is a national network of farmers, ranchers, and consumers who support practices and policies that will sustain young, independent, and prosperous farmers now and in the future.